 Non-Member Price: $75

-- How boards are dealing with the potential impacts of multiple new technologies
+- Strategies on how boards are dealing with the potential impacts of multiple new technologies.

-- Considerations for disclosures about the impact of new technologies
+- Considerations for disclosures to stakeholders about the impact of new technologies.

 Location and Time

 Insights from a Director-centric Tour of the World’s Largest Tech Show

 Maureen ConnersModerator Maureen Conners is a board director at Fashion Incubator San Francisco.
 She is a former board director at Deckers Brands (NYSE: DECK), where she chaired two committees: Compensation and Nominating/Governance.
 Her background is in marketing at Gillette (P&G), Levi’s, and Mattel, where she helped launch many new products and increased shareholder value.
 Currently, Ms. Conners advises CEOs and boards on strategy and new technologies for increasing global growth.
 She has spoken about the implications of major new technologies at The Deloitte Board Director Symposium and NACD’s Technology Symposium and will speak at the NACD CES Experience.

 Erin EssenmacherErin Essenmacher serves as the chief programming officer for NACD and provides strategic vision and thought leadership for board director education for over 17,000 members.
 She oversees the more than 60 national education programs and events a year on a wide diversity of topics.
 Her leadership resulted in the first NACD Tech Symposium in 2017 and the NACD CESÂ® Experience.
 These are the first board programs specifically targeted to address a wide range of technology, business models, and other issues corporate boards must address in a highly disruptive period.
 Ms. Essenmacher is co-chair of the Board of Gandhi Brigade and serves on the board of Women in Film and Video of Washington, D.C.